 So here's a machine, one self-aware enough to be my narrator, ordered to do something it can't do -- what would happen?
 This particular machine is obviously devoted to caring for people, or it wouldn't be dealing with food -- would it model its behavior on human behavior?
 A human being in a situation like that could react with confusion, anger, fear, despair... but I couldn't think of any response other than an emotional one.
 Could my machine have emotions?
 Could the confrontation with an impossible situation create the equivalent of emotions?

-I sold it to Asimov's, then later re-sold it to a couple of textbooks that used it as an example of short-short, and as a demonstration of the uses of repetition.
+I sold it to Asimov's, where it appeared in the March 1995 issue.
+Later I re-sold it to a couple of textbooks that used it as an example of short-short, and as a demonstration of the uses of repetition.

 That's it; here's your list of handy exits: